 I had always been a big fan of creamy pastas, despite their deserved reputation of being not so healthy.
 But I’m not always one to hold back on stuff just because I know it’s bad for me.
 After going vegan I at last found a great excuse to keep me in check.

 Still, of course, I keep experimenting with ways to make stuff creamy without cream, and tofu has been a great help.
-I use it to make a creamy quiche, in my roasted vegetable lasagna, and this time I used it as a sauce to bake some rotelle pasta into melt-in-the-mouth deliciousness.
+I use it to make a creamy quiche, in my Classic Vegan Lasagna and this time I used it as a sauce to bake some rotelle pasta into melt-in-the-mouth deliciousness.

 I am on a mint rush right now, and I put a good handful of mint into the sauce to give it great Spring-y flavor deserving of the sunshine outside my window.
 And for an added kick, I added some garlic and, hold your breath, some roasted and ground cumin.